The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Across the territory on this special day there are beloved celebrations consisting of cultural demonstrations, art displays, traditional food, songs and dances, all to honour and recognize the Métis, Inuit and First Nations people who've made the North their home for centuries.

 In Behchoko, the seat of the Tlicho Government, the festivities usually begin with a parade at the Behchoko Cultural Centre.
 Afterward, visitors dine at a community BBQ and take in the many live events scheduled for the rest of the afternoon, including an incredible Drum Dance.
 Other events often include wood chopping, tea boiling, cake decorating, bannock cooking, dryfish making and much, much more.
 Beautiful artwork and crafts are also available for sale.
-Luckily, for those who can’t visit Behchoko this year, many of those arts and crafts are also available online at the Tlicho store,

 Then there are the ever-popular Hand Games, a traditional guessing game with origins in hunting parties.
 The game involves one team hiding a small object in one of their hands and the other team guessing which hand it is in.
 Correct guesses earn the team sticks and the team with the most sticks at the end of the game wins.
 Traditionally, hunting parties would bet with items like weapons, tools and furs.